Поживна цінність на 100 г

 Fiber

-The main plant compounds of carrots are:
+The main plant compounds in carrots include:

-Anthocyanins: powerful antioxidants found in dark carrots.
+• Anthocyanins: Potent antioxidants present in dark-colored carrots.

 https://pubmed.ncbi.nlm.nih.gov/14973107/